 Even in different countries throughout Europe and the Mediterranean, we find close agreement in the various units of measure.
 Neri's first translator, Christopher Merrett, made an interesting substitution in his 1662 English version of L'Arte Vetraria.
 In chapter 132, Merrett writes "six pints of water" for Neri's "libre sei di acqua," changing pounds into pints.
 At first, it seems odd to be converting weight into volume, but this was perfectly valid.
 At that time in England, the pint was defined as exactly a pound (of wine or beer).
 Sailors were often each allotted a pint a day; the pint was also one-eighth of a cubic foot.
 (A cubic foot was equivalent to a gallon.)
 This system was very convenient for shipping companies who needed to calculate cargo volume and ballast in their trade ships as well as avoid mutiny by running out of beer at sea.
 Later, in 1824 King George IV increased the gallon from eight to ten pounds of water, invalidating Merrett's substitution.

 Other conversions were more problematic.
 As absolute measurements varied from place to place, the size of a batch would be larger or smaller; not a big worry.
 However, ratios were of critical importance to a recipe.
 Just as in baking a cake, an entire batch of glass could be ruined by changing the ratio of materials.
 This sort of difficulty was especially prevalent with the size of an ounce; the troy and apothecaries system were based on a twelve-ounce pound while the avoirdupois system used a sixteen-ounce pound.
-When Merrett wrote his translation, England had officially been under the avoirdupois system since Henry VIII and in 1588, Elizabeth I complicated matters further by raising the weight of a pound by about twenty-one percent.
+When Merrett wrote his translation, England had officially been under the avoirdupois system since Henry VIII (although, In 1588, Elizabeth I complicated matters further by raising the weight of a pound by about twenty-one percent.)
 Meanwhile, Florence and much of Europe continued to use the troy system.

 This post first appeared on 18 September 2013.